kyma-project/kyma/docs/backup/08-01-velero-turorial.md

 type: Tutorials
 ---

-This tutorial shows how to perform a partial restore of individual applications running on Kyma using Velero.
+This tutorial shows how to use Velero to perform a partial restore of individual applications running on Kyma.
 Follow the guidelines to back up your Kubernetes resources and volumes so that you can restore them on a different cluster.

 > **NOTE:**  Be aware that a full restore of a Kyma cluster is not supported.
 You should start with an existing Kyma installation and restore specific resources individually.